pomelio/website/apps/cookbook/data/articles/github_login.md

 - line 8: response with the json data including the url.

 ### login callback
-When the user permit your website to read the user info, github will redirect the website to your callback web page.
+When the user permits your website to read the user info, github will redirect the browser into the callback url of your website.
 This is the web [page we developed](https://github.com/pomelio/website/blob/main/apps/root/bin/auth/callback.wby).
 You need to provide this url when you create the github auth app.

 ```
 import ext.web as web;